babashka/babashka.curl/README.md

 ;;=> "curl: (1) Protocol \"httpx\" not supported or disabled in libcurl\n"
 ```

+### Compression

+From babashka 0.2.4 onwards, this library will call `curl` with `--compressed`
+by default.
+To opt out, pass `:compressed false` in the options.

 ### Debugging requests

 Set `:debug` to `true` to get debugging information along with the response.
 The